You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 Primitive organisms like bacteria are unicellular, each organism is one cell and each cell is one organism, and they reproduce by copying their innards and splitting in two.

-A single cell is a little bit like a tiny computer.
+A single cell is a bit like a tiny computer.

 Picture of DNA